damienj252/Your-Music/README.md

 >You are required to develop a single-page web application(SPA) written in the programming language Python using the Flask framework.
 You must devise an idea for a web application, write the software, write documentation explaining how the application works, and write a short user guide for it.

 ###Attempts
-I made many different attempts to create the desired webpage but by the due date I could not rectify the errors.

-###How to run the application
+I made many different attempts to create the desired webpage.
+My first attempt was to create a webpage that could access two other webpages I created.The main page was to give information to the user of how this webpage worked.
+The second webpage should have allowed the user add their favorite artists and songs and output them to the third webpage while saving them on a database.
+The third page was suppose to output all the information added in by the user but after accessing the other two pages the browser was unable to find the page.
+I then decided to stop and start again by creating a single webpage that gave the user the same access as the three combined.